-We consider a DTR framework with two stages, where $a_j\in\mathcal{A}_j$ indicates the treatment, or action, assigned at the $j$th stage, with the index $j=1,2$ henceforth used to refer to specific stages.
+We consider a two-stage DTR framework where $a_j\in\mathcal{A}_j$ indicates the treatment, or action, assigned at the $j$th stage, with the index $j=1,2$ henceforth used to refer to specific stages.
 We let $Y=Y_1+Y_2$ denote the overall payoff, with $Y_j$ being the part of the payoff observed after the $j$th stage.
 Dealing with specific applications in which $Y_1$ is not observable is possible by letting $Y_1=0$ and $Y=Y_2$.
-Henceforth we use the index $i$, with $i=1,\ldots,n$, to denote quantities referring to the $i$th statistical unit, e.g. $a_{ij}$ denotes the treatment assigned to the $i$th individual in the sample at the $j$th stage, similarly for $Y_i$ and $Y_{ij}$.
+Hereafter, the index $i = 1, \ldots, n$ denotes quantities related to the $i$th statistical unit, e.g. $a_{ij}$ for the treatment assigned to unit $i$ at stage $j$, and similarly for $Y_i$ and $Y_{ij}$.
 In order to stress the dependence of a payoff on the assigned treatments $a_{i1}$ and $a_{i2}$, we write $Y_i(a_{i1},a_{i2}) = Y_{i1}(a_{i1})+Y_{i2}(a_{i1},a_{i2})$.
-The observed payoffs $y_i$ are realizations of the corresponding random variables $Y_i(a_{i1},a_{i2})$, and the same applies to $y_{i1}$ and $y_{i2}$.
 Throughout this work, capital letters denote random variables, while lowercase letters represent their realizations.
+For instance, the observed payoffs $y_i$ are realizations of the corresponding random variables $Y_i(a_{i1},a_{i2})$.
 We further introduce the notation $Y_i^{\opt}$ to denote the overall payoff $Y_{i}(a_{i1},a_{i2}^\opt)$, where $a_{i2}^\opt$ is a treatment that, given that the treatment $a_{i1}$ was assigned at stage 1 and according to an optimal decision rule yet to be specified, is optimal at stage 2.
-By following the principle of backward induction \citep[see, e.g.,][]{tsiatis2019dynamic}, we consider a sequence of two stage-specific regression models, one for the second stage payoffs and one for the optimal overall payoffs.
+Following the principle of backward induction \citep[see, e.g.,][]{tsiatis2019dynamic}, we consider a sequence of two regression models, one for the second-stage payoffs and one for the optimal overall payoffs.
 Namely,